GoldenOwlAsia/react-native-twitter-signin/README.md

 - [Inspiration](#inspiration)

 ## Prerequisites

+Go to [Twitter Apps](https://apps.twitter.com/) to create your app so that you can obtain API key and secret, note:

+ - Remember to set a Callback Url, whatever will work
+ - By default, Twitter won't allow you to grab user's email, so you have to apply for a permission for your app to retrieve user's email

 Since Twitter Kit can only be used via [Fabric](https://twitter.com/fabric), make sure you install Fabric properly:

  - *iOS* install Fabric according to this guide: https://docs.fabric.io/ios/fabric/getting-started.html
  - *Android* install Fabric according to this guide: https://docs.fabric.io/android/fabric/migration/android-studio.html

 Fabric will use your Twitter accounts to generate API keys and tokens therefore you have to redo this every time you change your Twitter credentials.

 ## Setup